timescale/docs/timescaledb/quick-start/ruby.md

 </procedure>

-## Create Scopes to reuse
+## Create scopes to reuse

 Scopes are very useful for decomposing complex SQL statements into Ruby objects.
-It also allow to introduce params and reuse queries as you need. create some useful scopes that can help to summarize and easily access the `time_bucket`
+It also allows to introduce parameters and reuse queries as you need. create some useful scopes that can help to summarize and easily access the `time_bucket`
 function: